martinemde/martinemde.github.io/_posts/2025-10-28-hire-junior-engineers-now.md

 This is empowerment.
 This is what unlocked modern DevOps.

-We're at that moment again, but the scale is completely different.
+We're at that moment again, but the new "deploy group" is much larger than it was before.

 ## The Skill Spectrum Just Doubled

 Traditionally, a "junior engineer" meant someone fresh from college or a bootcamp, someone who proved they could program before getting hired.
 They understand commits, dependencies, deployment, URLs.
 They speak the vocabulary.

-Now imagine the engineering skill spectrum doubling, with a new, more junior, tier: domain experts using AI to code.
+Now the skill spectrum is doubling, with a new "expert junior" tier: domain experts using AI to code.
 There may be as many people in this new group as our entire existing engineering organization.

-Here's what makes this interesting: _these aren't typical juniors_.
-These are domain experts.
-In the past, some of our best bootcamp hires were teachers, healthcare workers, or business analysts who brought 10+ years of domain expertise.
+In the past, some of our best bootcamp hires were teachers, healthcare workers, or business analysts who brought 10+ years of domain expertise to their junior engineering skill set.
 What they lacked in technical skill, they made up for in their ability to understand the problem space deeply.

-The difference now?
-They don't need a bootcamp.
-They can start contributing with AI assistance immediately, if we support them properly.

-## The New Engineering
+## The New Engineering Org

-This shift changes everything about how we structure teams:
+This shift changes everything about how we structure teams.

-Domain Expert Vibe Coders (the new juniors): Deep domain knowledge, can build prototypes with AI assistance, need support getting from prototype to deployed application
+Domain Expert Vibe Coders (the new "expert juniors") bring deep domain knowledge.
+They can build prototypes with AI assistance but need support getting from prototype to deployed application.

-Classically Trained Junior Engineers (now mid-level): 4 years of CS degree practice, understand deployment, security, infrastructure basics.
-They can pair with domain experts to make something deployable.
+Classically Trained Entry-Level Engineers (what we used to call "juniors") have 4 years of CS degrees or experience, understand coding, deployment, and infrastructure basics.
+They can pair with domain experts to make something useful and support vibe coding.

-Senior Engineers (platform builders): Create the systems that make safe self-service possible for everyone below them
+Senior Engineers (platform builders) now need to create the systems that make safe self-service possible and support the entry-level and junior experts to level up and contribute effectively.

-The Magic: A domain expert with the drive to solve their own problems knows _what_ needs to be built.
-Pair them with a classically-trained engineer who knows _how_ to build it safely.
-You get domain expertise (accounting, legal, HR, operations) combined with the system thinking and engineering vocabulary to bridge from prototype to infrastructure.
+Engineering is going to spread out into the entire organization, starting with domain experts solving their own problems.
+To get the most of their expertise, we need to pair them with a entry-level engineers who knows how to build software and wrangle the agents.
+You get domain expertise (accounting, legal, HR, operations) combined with the system thinking and engineering vocabulary that can bridge the gap from prototype to infrastructure and the traditional engineering team.

-## Growing Experts into Engineers
+## Domain Experts Are The New Junior Engineers

-Here's what this pairing actually looks like in practice: imagine a mid-level engineer sitting with a domain expert who's building a tool to automate part of their workflow.
-The engineer isn't taking over the keyboard, they're teaching how to think about programming.
-They're helping refine prompts: "Try asking having it create a plan before it starts coding."
-They're explaining software structure: "Let's look at where the data flows through your app so you can modify it later."
-They're helping to understand the shape of the application: "It seems like we could use a GUI library for this instead of a website."
+Here's what this pairing actually looks like in practice: imagine a junior to mid-level  engineer sitting with a domain expert who's building a tool.
+The engineer isn't taking over, they're teaching how to think about programming.
+They're helping refine prompts and explaining software structure.
+They're helping the domain export to understand the shape of an application.

-This is a special role.
-These vibe-support engineers need to be teachers, not just coders.
+These vibe-support engineers need to be teachers.
 They need to resist the urge to say "let me just fix this for you" and instead pair with domain experts to learn they domain while they share their understanding of code.
-The goal isn't to build the feature, it's to help the domain expert become more capable with each iteration.
+The goal isn't only to build the feature, it's to help the domain expert become more capable with each iteration.

-These supporting engineers become the bridge between embedded domain expert teams and the platform engineering team.
+Supporting engineers become the bridge between embedded domain experts and the platform engineering team.
 They speak both languages.

-Now the shift begins and the domain experts become our next wave of engineers, while the fresh college graduates pairing with are the next senior platform engineers.
+Now the shift begins and the domain experts become our next wave of junior engineers, while the fresh college graduates pairing with are the next senior platform engineers.

 ## What This Means for Hiring

-Keep hiring classically "junior" programmers.
-They're not really juniors anymore, a 4-year CS degree puts them squarely in the middle of the pack.
-You need them now more than ever.
+We need to keep hiring classic early career "junior" programmers.
+They're not quite as junior anymore.
+A 4-year CS degree puts them squarely in the middle of the pack.
+You need them now more than ever to support the _new_ juniors.

-Don't pair senior engineers with vibe coders.
-That defeats the productivity promise.
-Senior engineers should be building platforms that enable safe self-service.
+Pairing senior engineers with junior export vibe coders risks undermining the productivity benefit of AI coding tools.
+Senior engineers should be building platforms that enable safe self-service best practices at your company.

-Embed fresh engineers on domain teams where vibe coding is happening.
+Embed early career engineers on domain teams where vibe coding is happening.
 They provide the vocabulary and systematic approach that turns prototypes into deployable applications.
 Even more importantly, they're helping domain experts grow into engineers.

 ## What We Need to Build

-The platform engineering work is important.
-We need to start with the foundation and build up:

 1. Template projects that encode best practices and security controls from the start, these are your blessed paths that every new project should begin with
 2. Push-button deployment paths that work safely for non-experts, if it's not one click, it's too complicated